hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 ## First plugins

+Logins:

 * Make basic auth for api calls
 * Make plugin allowing a username and pw login via form
 * Make plugin that can log in with: email and password. (allow form and api)

+# API

+## login choice
+    user_login.login_choice
+shows the list of login choices, reading from its plugins here each login choice is its own url inside the user_login_layer, created by that plugin output can be either an html page, or a json response

+## show login form
+    user_login.show_form
+shows the form to fill out to login.
+The plugin will decide what form to show

+## do login
+    user_login.do_login
+can be called via api call or webpage the plugin handles this (oauth or other social leading to oauth) if login successful, returns either the json me or the webpage me,

+## show me
+    user_login.me
+calls the core to get the user details, and mixes in data from the outer layers too. if webpage, this is where any regulation forms might be at.
+Shows news.
+the plugins for the homepage handle the formatting and content of this page